Buffer vs Hootsuite: Who Wins The Social Media Battle?

 Source: Buffer

 To assist new users, Buffer provides a variety of tools such as blogs, guidelines, FAQs, and online tutorials.
-They even provide webinars on a regular basis where corporate specialists teach people how to get the most out of social media.
+They even provide webinars regularly where corporate specialists teach people how to get the most out of social media.

 Source: Hootsuite

-Hootsuite offers its own academy where users can learn about social media marketing through free and paid courses.
+Hootsuite offers an academy where users can learn about social media marketing through free and paid courses.
 There are courses for both business teams and individuals.
 Some of these courses even provide certifications and can be used to earn college credits.

 Both tools are equivalent in terms of customer support, yet Hootsuite is the winner in this category.
 Its live chat feature allows for real-time problem-solving.
 Buffer’s email replies, on the other hand, take longer.